Advice for pregnant women

 Keep asking your doctor or midwife any questions throughout your labour and birth.
 Our staff are there to help and guide you.

 While they will be wearing PPE, you won’t be required to wear a mask or any other PPE during your labour.
-You may be required to wear a mask if you move around the hospital, and your birth partner will be required to wear a mask at all times during their visit to the hospital.
+You may be required to wear a mask if you move around the hospital, and your support person/s will be required to wear a mask at all times.

 These measures are in place to keep you, your baby and the staff caring for you safe.